Major traffic delays after tree falls into road striking overhead power lines

 At around 1.30pm on Thursday 29 May, a large tree collapsed onto Newcastle Road, close to the junction with Cobbs Lane, Hough, leaving both sides of the road totally blocked (Nub News).

-Major traffic delays have been reported south of Crewe after a tree collapsed into a busy village road, striking overhead power lines.
+Major traffic delays were reported south of Crewe after a tree collapsed into a busy village road, striking overhead power lines.

 At 1.58pm on Thursday 29 May, a large tree fell down on Newcastle Road, close to the junction with Cobbs Lane, Hough, leaving both sides of the road totally blocked.

-Cheshire Police and Cheshire East Highways remain at the scene, with Cobbs Lane closed until late this evening.
+Cheshire Police and Cheshire East Highways remained at the scene for several hours with Cobbs Lane and the affected section of Newcastle Road closed overnight.

 A tree fell into the road, striking several overhead power lines (Nub News).

-A Cheshire Police spokesperson told Nub News: "At around 1.58pm today, officers in Crewe responded to reports of a fallen tree in the Hough area.
+A Cheshire Police spokesperson told Nub News: "At around 1.58pm on Thursday 29 May, officers in Crewe responded to reports of a fallen tree in the Hough area.

 "Attending the scene on Cobbs Lane, it was found that a tree had fallen and struck several overhead power lines.

-"Officers are currently on the scene on Cobbs Lane at the junction for Newcastle Road and are assisting colleagues from Highways with road closures and, as a result, Cobbs Lane is currently closed.
+"Officers were on the scene on Cobbs Lane at the junction for Newcastle Road and assisted colleagues from Highways with road closures and, as a result, Cobbs Lane is currently closed.

 "Motorists are advised to avoid the area and find alternate routes where available. "

-Scottish Power arrived at the scene to remove and replace the damaged power lines.
+Scottish Power arrived at the scene to successfully remove and replace the damaged power lines.

-A Cheshire East Council spokesperson said: "We received a report this afternoon regarding a large tree obstructing the carriageway.
+A Cheshire East Council spokesperson said: "We received a report on 29 May, regarding a large tree obstructing the carriageway.

-"The fallen tree has damaged a Scottish Power cable.
+"The fallen tree damaged a Scottish Power cable.

-"Scottish Power are currently on-site to safely address and remove the live power cables.
+"Scottish Power were on-site to safely address and remove the live power cables.

-"Our highways team will then proceed with clearing the tree from the road.
+"Our highways team then proceeded with clearing the tree from the road.

 READ MORE: Crewe Alex fans urged to act fast as 'Early Bird' season ticket deadline nears.